HybridDog/pdisc/README.md

 12.6: number (immediate)
 $hello nwae: string (immediate)
-nodolla: either a label is called so (immediate) or it's a variable
+nodolla: either a label is called so (immediate) or it's a variable If you want to use : in a string, you need to put it at the beginning of the line to not treat the left part as label

 ```
 Types: